ZulfaNurhuda/GATE.project/README.md

 #### **Windows**

 1.  **Download the Installer:** Head over to the official Free Pascal website's download page: [https://www.freepascal.org/download.html](https://www.freepascal.org/download.html)

 2.  **Find the Windows Installer:** Look for the "Windows" section and download the appropriate installer (usually a `.exe` file).
 Choose the version that matches your system architecture (32-bit or 64-bit).

 3.  **Run the Installer:** Once downloaded, double-click the `.exe` file to start the installation wizard.
 Follow the on-screen prompts.
+    > [!IMPORTANT]
-    - **Important Tip:** During installation, make sure to select the option to "Add Free Pascal to the system PATH" or similar.
+    > During installation, make sure to select the option to "Add Free Pascal to the system PATH" or similar.
 This will allow you to run `fpc` commands directly from your command prompt!
 If you miss this, you might need to add it manually later.

 #### **Linux**

 For most Linux distributions, you can install FPC using your package manager.
 Here are some common commands:

 - **Debian/Ubuntu-based:**

   ```bash
   sudo apt update
   sudo apt install fpc
   ```

 - **Fedora/RHEL-based:**

   ```bash
   sudo dnf install fpc
   ```

 - **Arch Linux:**

   ```bash
   sudo pacman -S fpc
   ```